rocket-pool/docs.rocketpool.net/docs/guides/houston/pdao.md

 rocketpool_node  | 2024/04/05 02:19:26 https://holesky.etherscan.io/tx/0x327e59e398bf2141a0d9273947d1da5c255606c45afaca428ab092186300eac2

 ```
-We can see that our node has caught a fradulent proposal and started the process of challenging it.
+We can see that our node has caught a fraudulent proposal and started the process of challenging it.
 Block `1283202` is the block in which proposal 177 was raised, which means voting power for this proposal will be calculated at block `1283202`.
 If you're interested in seeing what these **Voting Info Snapshots** look like, you can locate them in this directory: `~/.rocketpool/data/voting`

 Because the proposer was caught submitting incorrect voting info, our node makes a contract call `Function: createChallenge` on proposal 177 at index 5 and waits for the proposer to respond to the challenge.